-As part of the South Coast Wilderness area, comprised of Aliso and Wood Canyons Wilderness Park, Crystal Cove State Park, and The City of Irvine Open Space, Laguna Coast Wilderness Park and its sister parks protect a massive total of 20,000 acres as a habitat for many wildlife and plant life.
+As part of the South Coast Wilderness area, comprised of Aliso and Wood Canyons Wilderness Park, Crystal Cove State Park, and The City of Irvine Open Space, Laguna Coast Wilderness Park and its sister parks protect a massive 20,000 acres as a habitat for many animals and plant life.
 I mean, how rad is that?

 While exploring the hiking trails, you’ll get an opportunity to encounter Mule Deer, Long-tailed Weasels, perhaps a Bobcat, flying Red-tailed Hawks, and many more California creatures.
-Plus the Nix Nature Center has even won awards with its exhibits that focus on education and preservation of the park.
+Plus, the Nix Nature Center has even won awards for its exhibits that focus on education and preservation of the park.

 Have I convinced you to visit yet?
 Well, here’s all you need to know for visiting Laguna Coast Wilderness Park.

 Laguna Coast Wilderness History

-If you are looking for the history of Laguna Coast Wilderness Park, the best place to start is in the rocks themselves that create the beautiful landscape.
+If you are looking for the history of Laguna Coast Wilderness Park, the best place to start is in the rocks that create the beautiful landscape.
 According to OC Parks: ‘Some park rocks date back to the end of the age of dinosaurs — 65 million years ago – with clay and sand deposited by streams, swamps, and ponds near the coast.
 In other park locations, fossil scallops tell of a time 40 million years later, when salt water covered the park and sea creatures thrived here on an ocean shelf.’
 Those are some fascinating rocks if you ask me.

 After dinosaurs, prehistoric sharks, and other ancient whales vanished from the area, indigenous peoples such as the Acjachemen people called this land home.
 They remained a hunting and gathering community until around the late 1700s with the arrival of white settlers and missionaries, who proceeded to enslave the native peoples as they occupied their land attempting to force them into a much different way of life.
-This time period sadly forever changed the Acjachemen people culture to this day as they fight for recognition and rights as an indigenous tribe of the land.
+This time period sadly forever changed the Acjachemen culture to this day as they fight for recognition and rights as an indigenous tribe of the land.